Charles Edward Wyzanski Jr.: Education and career

 Born in Boston, Massachusetts, Wyzanski attended Phillips Exeter Academy, and received an Artium Baccalaureus degree from Harvard University in 1927.
 He received a Bachelor of Laws from Harvard Law School in 1930.
 He was in private practice of law in Boston in 1930.
 He was a law clerk for Judge Augustus Noble Hand of the United States Court of Appeals for the Second Circuit from 1930 to 1931.
 He was in private practice of law in Boston from 1931 to 1932.
 He was a law clerk for Judge Learned Hand of the Second Circuit in 1932.
 He was in private practice of law in Boston from 1932 to 1933.
 He was Solicitor of Labor for the United States Department of Justice in 1933.
 He was Solicitor of Labor for the United States Department of Labor from 1933 to 1935.
 He was a special assistant to the Attorney General of the United States in the Office of the Solicitor General from 1935 to 1937.
 He was in private practice of law in Boston from 1937 to 1941.

 Federal judicial service

-Wyzanski was nominated by President Franklin D. Roosevelt on December 1, 1941, to a seat on the United States District Court for the District of Massachusetts vacated by Judge Hugh Dean McLellan.
+Wyzanski was recommended by Secretary of Labor Frances Perkins and nominated by President Franklin D. Roosevelt on December 1, 1941, to a seat on the United States District Court for the District of Massachusetts vacated by Judge Hugh Dean McLellan.
 He was confirmed by the United States Senate on December 16, 1941, and received his commission on December 19, 1941.
 He served as Chief Judge from 1965 to 1971.
 He assumed senior status on September 1, 1971.
 His service was terminated on September 3, 1986, due to his death in Boston.